Ghost Jobs Are Killing Your DE Job Search in 2026

 The motivations behind these postings are unflattering but rational from the company side.
 62% of hiring managers in a 2024 Resume Builder survey admitted posting roles to make current employees feel replaceable.
 43% used postings to signal growth to investors during freezes.
 38% kept boards populated as default corporate behavior.
 26% explicitly built talent pools for hypothetical future needs.

 Federal contractors and large companies sometimes have to post externally even when an internal candidate is already chosen.
-That posting is theater, the decision was made before the req hit LinkedIn, and you are part of the audit trail.
+The posting is theater, the decision was made before the req hit LinkedIn, and the external candidate becomes part of the audit trail.

-Some companies post DE roles with absurd salary spreads, $80K to $200K, or vague "competitive compensation" copy, because the posting itself is the product.
-Your application, your salary expectations, and your years of experience mapped to your ask are free market intelligence.
-It is cheaper than a Radford survey and more current than Levels.fyi, and the labor of producing it is yours.
+Some companies post DE roles with absurd salary spreads, $80K to $200K, or vague “competitive compensation” copy, because the posting itself is the product.
+The candidate’s application, salary expectations, and years-of-experience-mapped-to-ask are free market intelligence.
+Cheaper than a Radford survey, more current than Levels.fyi, and the labor of producing it is the candidate’s.

 About 60% of job seekers will not apply to a posting that lacks a salary range.
 Companies that omit ranges know this.
 They are filtering for candidates desperate enough to apply blind, which gives them additional leverage in any compensation conversation that does end up happening.

-If you are tailoring a data engineer resume for a role with a $120K spread, that is not a job posting.
-That is a survey.
+A data engineer resume tailored for a role with a $120K spread isn’t a job application.
+It is a survey response.

 There is no official government count.
 Congress confirmed in 2025 that the U.S. does not track ghost-job magnitude.
 The estimates from third parties cluster around the same range: